prasad-sawantdesai/IMAS-easybuild-setup-guide/README.md

 ## Overview

-This guide provides a complete, step-by-step procedure to install and configure EasyBuild 4.x with Lmod on RHEL-based systems.
+This guide provides a complete, step-by-step procedure to install and configure EasyBuild 4.x with Lmod on RHEL-based systems, plus complete IMAS (Integrated Modelling & Analysis Suite) installation.
 It includes system-wide setup instructions, automated bootstrap scripts, and comprehensive documentation for building and managing software modules.

 ## Features